We take a look at some of the top trends and priorities that are already coming to attention in 2020

 Looking for a new challenge?
 The demand for Diversity and Inclusion roles – which incorporates recruitment, HR and leadership duties – surged 106% in the UK in 2019, according to Glassdoor data.
 With larger companies leading the way, experts predict we’ll see an even more opportunities arising for this role in 2020, as more companies look to ensure their work environments encourage and support diversity and inclusion.

-Ensuring your recruitment processes reflect your company ethos is therefore important, ask our team about the our latest mobile-first solution which can help you widen your applicant pool; and support social mobility and diversity.
+Ensuring your recruitment processes reflect your company ethos is therefore important, ask our team about ways in which psychometric assessments can help you widen your applicant pool; and support social mobility and diversity.

 Coffee and a course?